Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

 16 nodes x 128 CPU-cores/node x 12 hours = 24576 CPU-core-hours
 ```

-#### Small partition
+#### Small Slurm partition

-When using the small partition you are billed per allocated core.
-However, if
+When using the small Slurm partition you are billed per allocated core.
-you are above a certain threshold of memory allocated per core, i.e. you use
+However, if you are above a certain threshold of memory allocated per core,
-the high memory nodes in [LUMI-C][lumi-c], you are billed per slice of 2GB
+i.e. you use the high memory nodes in [LUMI-C][lumi-c], you are billed per
-memory (which is still billed in units of CPU-core-hours).
-Specifically, the
+slice of 2GB memory (which is still billed in units of CPU-core-hours).
-formula that is used for billing is:
+Specifically, the formula that is used for billing is:

 ```text
 CPU-core-hours-billed = max(